scriptive/myordbok/docs/Queries.md

 -- get base and root words (?)

 SELECT
-  w.word AS word, d.word AS base, d.is_derived AS is_derived, c.dete AS derived_type, c.wrte AS word_type, c.wirg AS irreg
+  w.word AS word, d.word AS base, d.derived AS derived, c.dete AS derived_type, c.wrte AS word_type, c.wirg AS irreg
 FROM `list_word` AS w
   INNER JOIN `map_derive` c ON w.id = c.id OR w.id = c.wrid AND c.wrte < 10
     JOIN `list_word` d ON c.wrid = d.id OR c.id = d.id AND d.word != w.word